-Gouges and Chips: To repair, simply obtain "patch paste" from your Bayliner dealer and follow this recommended procedure:
+Gouges and Chips: To repair, obtain "patch paste" from your Cobra dealer and follow this recommended procedure:

-- Clean area to be repaired of wax and oil.
-Acetone is a good solvent. - Mix a small portion of patch paste and catalyst on a piece of cardboard (two or three drops of catalyst to a tablespoon of paste). - Apply to pit, chip, or gouge with a putty knife or flat-edged stick; try to match the surface contour of the area being repaired.
+- Clean the area to be repaired of wax and oil.
+Acetone is a good solvent. - Mix a small portion of patch paste and catalyst on a piece of cardboard (two or three drops of catalyst to a tablespoon of paste). - Apply the paste to the gouge with a putty knife or flat-edged stick; try to match the paste to the surface contour of the area being repaired.
 It is better to have an excess of paste, rather than not enough. - Allow the paste to harden thoroughly.
-In most climates, one to two hours should be sufficient. - · Shape the patch as desired, using fine wet sandpaper. - Finish by using automotive rubbing compound in the same manner as you did for scratches.
+In most climates, one to two hours should be sufficient. - · Shape the patch as desired using fine wet sandpaper. - Finish by using automotive rubbing compound in the same manner as you did for scratches.

 WARNING!
 Teak oil, acetone and catalyst are hazardous materials and should be used only in well ventilated areas.
-Follow manufacturer's instructions.
+Follow the manufacturer's instructions.
+Also, never store rags that have been wetted with acetone, teak oil, fuel or any other solvent aboard your boat.
+Immediately remove them from the boat and discard them to prevent spontaneous combustion and fire.

-- 3. Special Care for Boats That Are Moored If permanently moored in salt water or fresh water, your boat will collect marine growth on its bottom.
+- 3. Special Care for Boats That Are Moored If permanently moored in saltwater or fresh water, your boat will collect marine growth on its bottom.
 This will detract from the boat's beauty and greatly affect its performance.
-There are two methods of preventing this: - Periodically haul the boat out of the water and scrub the bottom with a bristle brush and a solution of soap and water. - · Paint hull below waterline with a good grade of antifouling paint.
+There are two methods of preventing this: - Periodically haul the boat out of the water and scrub the bottom with a bristle brush and a solution of soap and water. - Paint the hull below the waterline with a good grade of antifouling paint.

-IMPORTANT: Bayliner recommends the application of an epoxy barrier coating, such as International Paint Company's Interlux "Interprotect 2000 System", to help seal the hull bottom and reduce the possibility of gelcoat blistering.
+IMPORTANT: Cobra recommends the application of an epoxy barrier coating, such as International Paint Company's Interlux "Interprotect 2000 System", to help seal the hull bottom and reduce the possibility of gelcoat blistering.
 The barrier coating should be covered with several coats of antifouling paint.
 Note that many states regulate the chemical content of bottom paints in order to meet environmental standards.
-Check with your local Bayliner dealer about recommended bottom paints, and about laws that are in effect in your area.
+Check with your local Cobra dealer about recommended bottom paints, and about laws that are in effect in your area.

 - 4. Whenever your boat is out of the water you should check all metal parts for stray current corrosion.
 Stray current corrosion, or electrolysis, can be prevented several ways.
 The following are the most common causes and the simplest cures: - Wiring may leak a certain amount of electricity.
-Keep a clean dry bilge. - A poorly grounded zinc anode: Check ground wire, clean contact surfaces. - The zinc anode may be deteriorated beyond effectiveness.
-Replace at 50% loss. - Do not use a copper-based bottom paint, as it can cause electrolysis on some metal parts.
-If your boat is permanently moored we recommend you contact someone in your area specializing in corrosion control and have them check your boat in its moorage to see that it is properly protected. - 5.
+Keep a clean, dry bilge. - A poorly grounded zinc anode: Check the ground wire and clean all contact surfaces. - The zinc anode may be deteriorated beyond effectiveness.
+Replace it when it has deteriorated 50% or more. - Do not use a copper-based bottom paint, as it can cause electrolysis on some metal parts.
+If your boat is permanently moored, we recommend that you contact someone in your area specializing in corrosion control and have them check your boat in its moorage to see that it is properly protected. - 5.
 Propellers should be inspected often for damage.
 Every attempt has been made to equip your boat with a propeller that will optimize performance.
 However, your boating needs may dictate a propeller change.
-Your Bayliner dealer can help you in the selection of propellers better suited to your needs.
+Your Cobra dealer can help you in the selection of propellers better suited to your needs.